 Synopsis Participants must get everyone across the maze without sounding the alarm.
 They have a total of 24 minutes, which they can spend either discussing strategy or silently crossing the maze.
 But they may not do both of these activities at the same time.
 Purpose To explore factors related to effective planning, problem solving, decision making, and communication within teams.
 Participants 5 to 30.
-Time 1 hour (5 minutes for briefing, 24 minutes for the activity, and 30 minutes for debriefing) Supplies □ Maze □ Timer (for keeping track of the total time spent) □ 3-minute timer (for keeping track of the minimum talk/walk time) □ Flipchart (for use during debriefing)
+Time 1 hour (5 minutes for briefing, 24 minutes for the activity, and 30 minutes for debriefing) Supplies □ Maze ☐ Timer (for keeping track of the total time spent) ☐ 3-minute timer (for keeping track of the minimum talk/walk time) ☐ Flipchart (for use during debriefing)

 Setting Up Set up the maze with this pattern.
-Safe squares are marked in white and alarmed squares are dark.
+Safe squares are marked in white.
+Put pins in holes corresponding to white squares.

+Briefing

-Briefing Provide the standard introduction to the maze (page 17).
+Provide the standard introduction to the maze (page 17).